 two-part pricing: Link(s)

-Two-part pricing consists of a lump-sum upfront charge and per unit price.
+Two-part pricing consists of a lump-sum upfront charge (or a flat cover charge) and per unit price of selected items.

 unit elastic demand: Diagram

 Demand is unit elastic when the percentage change in quantity demanded is equal to the percentage change in price.
 Total revenue would not change with small price changes.

 A right to engage in certain restricted activities which can lead to a collectively bad outcome if done in excess.
 These rights are assigned to current participants to limit their access to commons goods with limited renewable capacities.
 For example, fishing quotas and pollution quotas are example of such rights.
 These quotas are usually transferable so that they end up in the hands of those who can use them most profitably.
 Because the issued quotas are capped, they are a form of tax that would raise the marginal cost of the targeted activity.